If you have ever stood in front of mountains, a large forest, or in front of the ocean, you might have felt a call to write about your experience.

 Some take it another level, and make nature a whole driving force behind the plot.
 For example, if characters are stranded at sea, the ocean itself is its own driving force.

 Alternatively, you could even be creating a whole new type of planet or nature in one of your books, but you need to pull inspiration from certain aspects of nature in order to create it.

 Now that we have covered some of the basics of nature writing, now we will dive into some tips and tricks you can use to get started.

 It is hard to write about something you do not know much about.
 It is a good idea to spend more time in nature observing everything you can.

-Bring a notebook with you and notice how the ground looks, what colors are all around you, any animals you see, the sounds you notice, and everything else you experience.
+Bring a notebook with you and notice how the ground looks, what colors are all around you, any animals you see, mythical creatures and characters you're imaging, the sounds you notice, and everything else you experience.
 Get your hands in some dirt and make a note of how it feels.